-To Check a Multiport Fuel Injection System:
+How to Check a Multiport Fuel Injection System

-- First make sure the fuel pump is working.
+- First, make sure the fuel pump is working.
 Momentarily remove the fuel filler cap.

 - Ask an assistant to turn the ignition key to the On position, but don't start the engine.